Lesson 1: Learning at Ashworth

 Lesson 12: Vegetables and Deep-Frying

 Identifying, buying, storing, and cooking fish and shellfish; fabrication methods; broiling and grilling methods; knowing grades of eggs; whipping egg whites; dry- and moist-heat cooking; how to fry, bake, and sauté eggs; crêpes; egg recipes.

 Equipment and fats for deep-frying; breading and battering foods; frying procedures; greens; gourds and squashes; onions; mushrooms and truffles; stalks; baby vegetables; pods and seeds; mushrooms; roots and tubers; buying, storing, and cooking fresh, preserved, frozen, canned, and dried vegetables; microwaving and puréeing techniques; stir-frying techniques.

-Lesson 12: Fruits, Sandwiches, Canapes and Hors d 'oeuvres
+Lesson 14: Fruits, Sandwiches, Hors d 'oeuvres, and Canapés

 Identifying, buying, storing, and cooking potatoes and grains; buying and preparing a variety of gourmet pasta dishes; preparing and filling fresh pasta; selecting and preparing salad greens and salad dressings; bound salads; fruit salads.